The Complete Guide to Betta Fish

 During the rainy season, many Southeast Asian areas experience significant flooding, creating temporary habitats like flooded plains and swamps.
 These natural habitats in the wild were shallow waters that often dried out during famines.

 Additionally, the higher air temperatures in these regions cause rapid evaporation of gases, leading to low oxygen levels in the bettas’ natural habitats.
 These natural happenings led them through the evolutionary stages of developing a particular organ known as the labyrinth organ, enabling them to breathe atmospheric air.
-This remarkable adaptation to breathe air gives bettas the advantage of exploring a variety of habitats in the wild.
-It enables them to explore the shallow edges of water bodies where they gracefully hunt for prey and establish their territories.

 Normal Betta Behaviors